CMed01/portfolio-milestone-2/README.md

     <br>

 * __[JavaScript Testing (JSHint)](https://jshint.com/)__
-    - There are 15 functions in this file.
+    - There are 16 functions in this file.
     - Function with the largest signature take 2 arguments, while the median is 0.
-    - Largest function has 19 statements in it, while the median is 6.
+    - Largest function has 15 statements in it, while the median is 6.
     - The most complex function has a cyclomatic complexity value of 4 while the median is 2.
     - 1 warning on line 174
         - Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (btnArray, button, dash, winCount, spaceCount, blocker, levelWon, loseCount, removeLifeIcon, gameOver)
         - Nil errors/bugs found in testing
-    - One unused variable - nextLevelBtn
+    - Initially one unused variable - nextLevelBtn
         - This variable is related to a function, which is added an an attribute when creating a new level button.
         - Change set attribute to addEventListener and variable now used.